ValleyRealLife/rockrms-vrl-church/_code/Badge-ExpirationColor/README.md

 ## About
 Currently, most of the Badges in our Rock instance are for the [Person] Entity.
 Therefore, the 'Type' column in the <a href="https://rock.vrl.church/admin/general/badges">Badge List</a> will say "Person". i only make note of this because i foresee VRL might find it useful to create some badges for the [Group] and [GroupMember] Entities too.

-The [idea.lava](./idea.lava) is where i keep a general idea of a template.
+The [idea.lava](./idea.lava) is where i keep a general idea of a template, which is to standardize the colors to mean something: 'Gray' means requirements are blank, 'Red' means requirements failed, 'Green' means requirements succeeded, and 'Orange' means requirements were once successful but are now outdated.

 ## Index
 That being said, here's a description of the Lava Badges that i created or modified thus far: